FZJ-JSC/JUBE/docs/commandline.rst

 Because of the *shell* parsing mechanism take care if you write your optional arguments after the command name before the positional arguments.
 You **must** use ``--`` to split the ending of an optional (if the optional argument takes multiple input elements) and the start of the positional argument.

+When using *BASH* you can use the ``jube complete`` mechanism to enable a command line autocompletion.

 .. index:: general commandline options

 general